Have you ever tried to create something and it didn’t seem to work?

 Like I said, I’m not validating the idea by running Facebook ads but with a post, AKA status update.
 This means no pictures or graphics, just some copy to explain my idea and what I’m trying to do.

-It is important to structure the Facebook post in a way that grabs people’s attention, gives the necessary information about your offer and then asks them to take an action.
+It is important to structure the Facebook post in a way that grabs people’s attention, gives the necessary information about your offer, and then asks them to take action.